eisenjulian/nlp_estimator_tutorial/blog.md

 Using the `Estimator` API and the same model `head`, we can also create a classifier that uses a *Long Short-Term Memory* (*LSTM*) cell instead of convolutions.
 Recurrent models such as this are some of the most successful building blocks for NLP applications.
 An LSTM processes the entire document sequentially, recursing over the sequence with its cell while storing the current state of the sequence in its memory.

-Each cell processes one token embedding at a time updating its internal state based on a differentiable computation that depends on both that vector and its previous state.
+Each cell processes one token embedding at a time updating its internal state based on a differentiable computation that depends on both that vector $x_t$ and its previous state $h_{t-1}$.
 There's a great explanation about the logic behind that at [this post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) in [Christopher Olah](https://github.com/colah)'s blog.
 Actually, everthing there is a must read!

 ![](http://colah.github.io/posts/2015-08-Understanding-LSTMs/img/LSTM3-chain.png)